chrisurline/socdocs/README.md

 ## Overview:

-Goal is to create a CLI tool for SOC analysts that will assist with organizing notes and supporting documentation for each investigation.
+Goal is to create a tool for SOC analysts that will assist with organizing notes and supporting documentation for each investigation.

 ## How to Use: